PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

-Last week we talked about how computers represent data and instructions using only two symbols 0 and 1, representing the *millions and millions* of dollars...
+Last week we talked about how computers represent data and instructions using only two symbols 0 and 1, representing the *millions and millions of dollars*...
 I mean switches, in the computers memory.
 0 represents off, and 1 represents on.

 The programming language we used, called Python, was an interpreted language meaning it is a program file, that reads in our text based "code" (*string* of Unicode characters), and then figures out how to translate that code on your processor as 0 and 1 instructions.